percarlsen/cv/README.md

 - Courses within a broad range of topics within mathematics, electronics, robotics and programming.
 - **Technologies**: Java, Python, C, Assembler, VHDL, ROS, HTML, CSS, PHP, MATLAB, Linux, Unity, C++.
 <br><br>

-## 🛠️ Projects

-**Co-founder & co-owner** at Smeig, _December 2018 - April 2024_<br>

-Running a clothing brand as a part-time project along with three friends.
-- Responsibility for developing and maintaining the website and implementing an integration between our IMS and the accounting system Tripletex.
-- Social media content creation for [Instagram](https://www.instagram.com/smeig) and [Facebook](https://www.facebook.com/smeig.co), and for creating and managing digital marketing campaigns.
-- Took part in the daily operations, economics, logistics, and the clothing design process.
-- **Technologies**: Shopify, Liquid, HTML, CSS, JavaScript.
-<br><br>